 33.Brath / Bratha who was also born in Libya, and became aware that their aristocratic Gaelic warrior numbers had increased quite substantially, and he once again rekindled the memory of the promise of Moses and their "Western Isle of Destiny where no serpents would exist" and he along with his Gaelic followers set out from Libya and crossed the Mediterranean Sea with a great fleet, and eventually landed on the coast of what is now Spain, (then part of Gaul,) and settled the Gaels in the region there in the north of the Country that became Galicia.

 34.Breoghan / Brigus / Bregon (Son of Fire) the son of 33.Brath, who founded Brigantia / Corunna in the north of Spain is also the ancestor of the Celtic Brigantes of which he was to also send a Celtic colony into Briton early on who settled in York, Lancaster, Durham, Westmoreland and Cumberland, whose Celtic Gaelic descendants later were to stand up to the Romans when they were to also invade Briton.
-34.Breoghan became the aristocratic warrior Gaelic 1st King of Galicia, Andalusia, Murcia and Brigia (Castile and Portugal) and he was to construct Breoghan’s Tower on a high mountain in Galicia, and Braganza in Portugal.
+34.Breoghan became the aristocratic warrior Gaelic 1st King of Galicia, Andalusia, Murcia and Brigia (Castile and Portugal) and he was to construct Breoghan’s Tower on a high mountain in Galicia, and also Braganza in Portugal.
 The Brigantes, who were also of tall stature, would later also colonize Co.
 Laois, Co.
 Wexford, Co.
 Carlow and Co.
 Kilkenny in Southern Leinster, and Co.
 Tipperary and Co.
-Waterford in the Munster Province.
+Waterford in the Munster Province in Ireland.

-36.Mil/ Mile Easpain (Milesius the Celtic Warrior Hero of Spain) whose Gaelic name was originally 36.Gallamh / Gollamh (warrior), was a son of 35.Bile, who was widely respected throughout Gaul and he was to succeed his father after his death, as the Gaelic King there, and he was to also become the direct male line ancestor of the Celtic aristocratic warriors known later on as the Gaelic Milesians in Ireland, This would be through 3, of his 8 sons who were to make the second Gaelic expedition to Inish Ealga / Eire.
+36.Mil/ Mile Easpain (Milesius the Celtic Warrior Hero of Spain) whose Gaelic name was originally 36.Gallamh / Gollamh (warrior), was a son of 35.Bile, who was personally widely respected throughout Gaul and he was to succeed his father after his death, as the 3rd Gaelic King there, and he was to also become the direct male line ancestor of the Celtic aristocratic warriors known later on as the Gaelic Milesians in Ireland, This would be through 3, of his 8 sons who were to make the second Gaelic expedition to Inish Ealga / Eire.
 36.Gallamh's name would be later changed by the Celtic Irish monks to Milesius from the Latin term (mileadh - warrior) and from there shortened to 36.Mil.
-Prior to the death of 35.Bile his father, 36.Mil was to return to Scythia where Reafloir was then the King of Scythia who put him in command of his army and after he defeated the King's enemies he became very popular and married Seang the daughter of Reafloir.
+Prior to the death of 35.Bile his father, 36.Mil was to return to Scythia where Reafloir was then the King of Scythia who put him in command of his army and after he defeated the King's enemies there he became very popular and married Seang the daughter of Reafloir.
 The Scythian King became jealous of his increasing popularity and tried to do away with him, but he was able to turn the tables on Reafloir and kill him instead.
-By that time Seang had also died, so he took their 2 sons, Eber Donn - of Brown Complexion and Airioch Feabhruadh and left Scythia and went on to Egypt with his Gaelic followers in 60 ships went into service for Nectanbus / Nectonibus the Pharaoh (King) of Egypt who made him his commander also.
+By that time Seang had also died, so he took their 2 sons, Eber Donn - of Brown Complexion and Airioch Feabhruadh and left Scythia and went on to Egypt with his Gaelic followers in 60 ships where he went into service for Nectanbus / Nectonibus the Pharaoh (King) of Egypt who made him his commander also.

 36.Mil was able to defeat the invading Ethiopians in battle on the Pharaoh's behalf, who then gave him one of his daughters, another Scota (Scottii), in marriage, who produced 2 sons there, in 37.Eber Fionn - of Fair Complexion who would become the direct male line ancestor of the hEberians in Eber's Half in Southern Ireland, and 37.Amergin the Gaelic Milesians Druid who would therefore be excluded from Kingship.
 They were to remain in Egypt for 8 years during which time he had his followers gain as much knowledge as they could to bring that extra education back to Spain to the Gaels.
-After leaving Egypt, on the way back to Spain another son, 37.Ir, who would become the direct male line ancestor of the Irian Septs, was to be born on the Island of Irena near Thrace, and yet another son, 37.Colpa was to be born on the Island of Gotia.
-On returning to Spain he found that his father, 35.Bile, had died, and foreigners and other dissidents were creating trouble there fo the Gaels, and during 54 battles he was to drive them all out of the region and create peace there again.
-A Famine then set in for 26 years, which he personally believed was a punishment for not seeking out their "Western Isle of Destiny" that had beens promised to his ancestor, 16.Gael Glas by Moses, as the 300 years that had been stipulated by Caichear the Druid to his ancestor, 24.Lamhfionn was now up.
-He sent his uncle, 35.Ithe and his son, 36.Lewy / Lughaidh together with 150 Gaelic warriors in their indivual boats to try and find this promised Western Isle, and they set out and eventually landed on the southern coast of Ireland in the the Munster Province where he left his son, 35.Lewy with 50 of the Gaels to guard their ships.
+After leaving Egypt, on the way back to Spain another son, 37.Ir, who would become the direct male line ancestor of the Gaelic Milesian Irian Septs, was to be born on the Island of Irena near Thrace, and yet another son, 37.Colpa was to be born on the Island of Gotia.
+On returning to Spain he found that his father, 35.Bile, had died, and foreigners and other dissidents were creating trouble there for the Gaels, and during 54 battles he was to drive them all out of the region and create peace there again.
+A Famine then set in for 26 years, which he personally believed was a punishment for not seeking out their "Western Isle of Destiny" that had been promised to his ancestor, 16.Gael Glas by Moses, as the 300 years that had been stipulated by Caichear the Druid to his ancestor, 24.Lamhfionn was now up.
+He sent his uncle, 35.Ithe and his son, 36.Lewy / Lughaidh together with 150 Gaelic warriors in their indivual boats to try and find this Western Isle of Destiny, and they set out and eventually landed on the southern coast of Ireland in the the Munster Province where he left his son, 35.Lewy with 50 of the Gaels to guard their ships.